nicode-io/The_Starting_Point/README.md

         *   You should see an output with many elements like mysqladmin version, this means MySQL is up and running :magic_wand:

     ####    MONGO DB
-    >   A no SQL Database manager, works well with Python and many more
+    >   A no SQL Databases manager/server, its powerfull schema less system and OOP structure and more of that an easy way to scale up when your website will growth
-    *   Installation
+    *   #####   Installation
         *   ```$ sudo apt update```
         *   ```$ sudo apt -y upgrade```
         *   ```$ sudo apt install -y mongodb```